asaba/VAMDC-VALD/doc/source/newnode.rst

 within VAMDC which will facilitate the merging of data that come from different nodes.

-http://dictionary.vamdc.org/returnables/ is where you can browse all the available keywords.
+It was mentioned before, but now is the time to point you once more to http://vamdc.tmy.se/dict/ where you first of all can browse all the available keywords.
+By selecting the ones that match your data, you can download a raw version of your ``dictionaries.py`` which you then fill in.
+The website also can perform some tests on your Returnables and Restrictables for finding errors.

 .. note::
     Again, at least the keys of the RETURNABLES should be filled (even